 - Ogg Vorbis files are much smaller, but use considerably more CPU power to play back, so only a few can be played back at once (especially on mobile).
 This format works well for music, long sound effect sequences, and voice at relatively low bitrates.

-Keep in mind Ogg Vorbis files don’t contain looping information.
+Keep in mind that while WAV files may contain looping information in their metadata, Ogg Vorbis files do not.
 If looping an Ogg Vorbis file is desired, it must be set up using the import options:

 There are other types of AudioStreamPlayer, such as AudioStreamRandomPitch.
 This one makes a random adjustment to the sound's pitch every time it's played back.
 This can be helpful for adding variation to sounds that are played back often.